majuss/easybox904/README.md

 This Guide is only for the manual configuration of the Easybox, if you want to turn your Easybox into an IoT-device see these two links: [Quallenauges openWRT-fork](https://github.com/Quallenauge/Easybox-904-XDSL) and [openWRT-forum](https://forum.openwrt.org/viewtopic.php?id=44676).

+# Don't do anything of it with Windows!!!
+You will softbrick your EB

 # Fast and easy installation

 ## Prerequisites: